-7.3.1.3 Emergency Response Organization Qualifications, Drills, and Training
+7.3.1.3 ERO Qualifications, Drills, and Training

-The applicant will rely upon a qualified provider to perform emergency response to fire and other types of accident scenarios occurring at the ACP.
+The applicant will rely on a qualified provider to perform emergency response to fire and other types of accident scenarios occurring at the ACP.
 This provider is presently an on-site fire department maintained by the United States Enrichment Corporation, a subsidiary of the applicant.